telboy007/donjon_to_homebrewery/README.md

 ## Using locally

 NOTE: You will need to provide your own ChatGPT API token for the AI enhancement to work, if you don't want to then use the `--testmode` CLI flag to disable it.
-Add a `.env` file in your local copy of this repo and add your API token like this `OPENAI_API_KEY="your-token-here"`.
+Add a `.env` file in your local copy of this repo and add your API token like this `OPENAI_API_KEY="your-token-here"`, use the env.sample file as a guide.

 To install:
 1. Clone repo